Table of Contents

 Colorectal cancer can result in metastasis in several ways.
 Through direct extension, it can invade the bowel wall and then can spread to other retroperitoneal organs.
 It can reach the liver through the portal circulation as well as the lungs through vertebral and lumbar veins.
 The liver is the most common site of metastasis.
 It can also spread regionally through the lymphatic circulation.
 About 20% of patients have metastatic disease at presentation.

 Signs of colorectal cancer

 Colorectal cancer is the most common cause of large bowel obstruction in the adult population.
-Peritonitis is the most life threatening complication and can result from bowel perforation.
+Peritonitis is the most life-threatening complication and can result from a bowel perforation.

 Tumors that occur in the right colon, commonly do not present with obstruction due to the larger size of the right colon, so that the tumor can grow and remain undetected.
 Furthermore, a change in bowel habits is also very rare.
 More common findings include melena and iron deficiency anemia.
 The triad of anemia, weakness and an occasional right lower quadrant mass is characteristic of right colon cancer.